chutium/spark-appliance/README.md

 Since we use AWS S3 as our data storage layer, HDFS is not needed, and if we use Spark, MapReduce framework and YARN resource management toolbox as part of traditional Hadoop Ecosystem are not needed either.

-Therefore we can use Spark standalone cluster without Hadoop stacks, so that it will be easier to make it work in STUPS AWS environment.
+Therefore we can use Spark standalone cluster without Hadoop stacks, it will be easier to make it work in STUPS AWS environment.

 ## EMRFS support